justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 -  Outputs get both the next-state D and the output
 - Inputs are state
 **Truth Table**
-- Based on number of input states, calculate ho
+- Based on number of input states, calculate how many bits needed
+- Truth table looks like State table but